Reading Knitting Mills

-The Reading Knitting Mills is an historic, American factory building that is located in Reading, Berks County, Pennsylvania.
+The Reading Knitting Mills is an historic factory building in Reading, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1982.

 History and architectural features

 Built in 1891, this historic structure was expanded in 1898 and again circa 1920.
 It is a four-story, fifteen-bay by four-bay, brick building with Italianate-style influences.
 It has a corbelled brick cornice and slate covered gable roof, and has a brick boiler house annex and one-story addition that were built in 1898.
 The fourth floor was added to the original three-story building about 1920.

-It was listed on the National Register of Historic Places in 1982.